Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation: Examples

 In this example, we consider the problem of wing rock motion arising in high-performance, delta-winged aircraft at large angles of attack.
 This phenomenon results in self-induced oscillations of the roll angle due to asymmetric aerodynamic coefficients on the delta wing.
 The dynamics of this phenomenon can be written based on the formulation in \cite{MK96} as

 where $\phi$ is the roll angle, $p$ is the roll rate, $u$ is the aileron deflection, and

 are the aerodynamic coefficients when the angle of attack is $\pi/6 \text{ rad}$ \cite{MK96}.
-As with the previous example, the dynamics are clearly not globally Lipschitz continuous.
+As with the previous example, finding $D_f$ and $D_g$ is not straightforward for non-trivial $\X$.
 Further, we have $g_0 = $, which does not have full row rank.
 Thus, Assumption \ref{asm:ctrb} is not satisfied.
 Nevertheless, in line with the insights of Remark \ref{rem:relax}, we show that the procedure of Section \ref{sec:Method} results only in a finite, small error from the target state.

 We set $x_0 = [\pi/4~ 0.1]^{\T}$, $x_{tg} = [0~ 0]^{\T}$ and $t^* = 9$.
 The state trajectories and control inputs in this example are shown in Fig.~\ref{fig:WR}.
 In contrast to the previous example, we note that the target state is not achieved as the roll angle $\phi$ settles to a non-zero value while the roll rate subsides to zero.
-This error may be quantified by following steps similar to \eqref{eq:err2} in Remark \ref{rem:relax}.
+This error may be quantified by following steps in Remark \ref{rem:relax}.
 As before, the chosen value of $t^*$ does not satisfy the second part of condition \eqref{eq:t_cond}, but the input constraint is still satisfied.
 We also note that the control inputs show significant oscillations from around $t = 20$.
 While our theory does not explain this behavior, these oscillations subside after around $t = 35$ and the states converge to their final values.